wheelroom/wheelroom/packages/boilerplate/README.md

 `console.log(props)` to the `PageTemplate` and inspect the `pageContext` prop.
 It contains the `pageId` key used at query in `src/page-template.tsx`.

-Using the `globalsId` key in the same query gives you access to the site Globals from Contentful.

-To illustrate this, the query in the `page-template.tsx` can be changed into:

 ```graphql
   query($pageId: String, $globalsId: String) {
     site {